 Cleaner air

-Ultraviolet lights installed in your air conditioning system also cleans the air around the light.
+Ultraviolet lights installed in your air conditioning system also clean the air around the light.
 The UV light can even kill airborne bacteria, and air that has been contaminated with agents such as tobacco smoke.